Skip to content

 • AND, OR - to chain conditions

-• BETWEEN - for range values such as money, dates, times, etc.
+• BETWEEN - for range values such as money, dates, times, etc. Between is inclusive of upper and lower bounds used.

 • IS NULL to check if a value is null.
 Do not use = NULL.